ann-las/DL_project/README.md

 * Results
 Plots created by the scripts

-## Notes
-### Changes to Proteinworkshop scripts and yaml
-* /config/train change dataset to ptm instead of cath
-* finetune.yaml changed ??

 ## How to run this project:
 If you wish to reproduce the results of this project it is nessary to